Durham Miners' Gala: Banners

 Most banners in the gala represent lodges of the National Union of Mineworkers (NUM) in the Durham Area.
 However other unions have also been represented, particularly in recent years, as well as union banners from other parts of the UK, including NUM lodges of the Yorkshire branch and South Wales.

 They are made of silk, are rectangular and hang from a cross member, from which guide ropes are held by those carrying it.

 Many banners contain explicit socialist or communist references, having renderings of Marx, Lenin, and other prominent figures such as miners' leaders, or politicians.
 Chopwell, often referred to as "Little Moscow", has the only banner (the 1955 version) that contains images of both Marx and Lenin (as well as the hammer and sickle).
 The 1935 Chopwell banner toured the Soviet Union and is thought to reside somewhere in Moscow today.
 Socialist expressions also take the form of captions—for example, "Socialism through evolution" and "Need before greed" (on Blackhall Lodge's banner).

-Christian themes having a socialist resonance also figure on some banners.
+Christian themes having a socialist resonance also figure on many banners.
 Three successive banners of Lumley Lodge (1929, 1960, 2005) have depicted the "Lion and Lamb" and "Turning Swords into Ploughshares" images from the book of Isaiah on either side, uniquely the only all biblical banners in the Durham coalfield.
+One of the most common biblical images featured is a depiction of the Parable of the Good Samaritan, with the words "Go ye, and do likewise" nearly always captioned below.

 More recently residents in former pit villages have restored or even created banners.
 This has involved the reintegration of collieries that had left the gala.
 Some banners, such as Spennymoor's, represent a group of former local collieries rather than individual ones.
 These have received funding from the Heritage Lottery Fund.